KleRkUS/innosctipta/README.md

 -------

-User authorization is made in the easiest way, without hashing password and access levels, using only session variable
+User authorization is made in the easiest way, without hashing password and access levels, using only session variable.
-Sorry, that was the easiest and fastest way, so I decided to do that, cause login is just a minor feature in this task
+Sorry, that was the easiest and fastest way, so I decided to do that, cause login is just a minor feature in this task.
 This is the way..